AhmedMagedx/SpeedControl_TDD/README.md

 # SpeedControl using TDD concept.
- This project is an implementation of a simple speed control module for vacuum developed using the Test-Driven Development (TDD) concept.
+ This project is an implementation of a simple speed control module for vacuum cleaner developed using the Test-Driven Development (TDD) concept.

 # Design notes: